EliasCampos/minorm/README.rst

     .. code:: python

-        Person.qs.filter(name="mike").exists()  # True if there is such name, otherwise False
+        Person.qs.filter(name="mike").exists()  # True if there is such name, otherwise False Book.qs.exists()  # check if there is at least one row in the table

 :code:`get(**lookups)`:
     Get single row as an instance of the model class: